lem-ma/lispcal/README.md

 with the maximum precision that `double` type floating-point numbers allows.

-Also, `ans` cites the answer from the last calculation.
+Also, `ans` and `ditto` cites the answer from the last calculation.

 Errors
 ------

 Every incurred error shall be reported (the reporting mechanism should be improved, though).
 However, this excludes the wrong placement of parentheses since lisp syntax is unambiguous without parentheses.

+Expressions must return one single value. e.g. expressions like `(add 1 2) (minus 2 3)` would not return `3 -1` butu instead an undefined behaviour error.

+Unknown identifiers will return errors.
+However, this will not terminate the program.
+By contrast, a RAM error (unsuccessful allocation of memory) terminates the programm immediately with exit code `1`.